ApryseSDK/webviewer-BIM-sample/README.md

 1. Server-side file conversion that supports 3D streaming to the client.
 2. Client-side 3D viewer that renders BIM models and allows navigation entirely encapsulated in our familiar WebViewer UI.

-## Demo

-You can explore all of the functionality in our [live demo of Webviewer BIM](https://webviewer3d.web.app/).

 # Running the sample

 To get the sample working, both WebViewer BIM client and server must be setup and running.
 The server URL will be referenced in the front-end to allow communication between client and server.